 This festival food becomes more popular when corn is in season.
 Most people associate Yaki Tomorokoshi with Hokkaido, where most Japanese corn is grown.

-8. Yakisoba – Japanese Stir-Fried Noodles
+8. Yakisoba – Stir-Fried Noodles

 Speaking of Yakisoba, this dish itself is an equally popular and mouthwatering street snack in Japan.
 The term soba usually refers to buckwheat.
 However, in Yakisoba, soba refers to Chuuka Soba (a Chinese noodle variety made out of wheat flour).